 Ans: If you understand the function properly and the defect you raised is a defect, and the developer rejects it, you can reopen the defect and discuss it with the developer as well as the BA Solution architect or dev team, whoever is interested in attending the discussion and taking it with them.
 If it is not a defect, you must understand why and then close or defer it as per the team’s practice.

 - How should Manual testers work with SDETs?

 - What tools or metrics would you use to identify a production issue?
 How would you begin triaging an issue?

 - How do you set expectations with stakeholders?

-Ans: To set expectations with the stakeholders, you need to understand their Business functionalities properly, should be properly involved in the discussion, during the sprint review they can see your demo and also you need to do your job proactively.
+Ans: To set expectations with the stakeholders, you need to understand their Business functionalities properly and should be properly involved in the discussion.
+During the sprint review, they can see your demo, and you need to do your job proactively.
 This is my view.
 There may be different answers, as this is a subjective question.